 Even though e-reading devices are so popular, I much prefer printed books for children.
-Most kids love pulling a book off the shelf to enjoy.
+And a lot of kids love pulling a book off the shelf to enjoy.
 Children's books can be so much fun.
 And they're so important for helping your child learn.

 That's why I've made a list of some of our favorites.
 I'm hoping this will help you find some of the best books for you and your child to enjoy.

 I believe every child needs a good collection of her favorite books.
 That way, she can at any time grab one and enjoy it with Mom or Dad.
 And we all know that doing this every day will help her learn as well.